MercersKitchen/BYOD/README.md

 # Program List
 Notes for BYOD Student Machines and Computers that act like BYOD

+Use these downloads to create a USB Key or a Folder of Executables and notes

 **NOTE** : Create links in Start Menu and leave Desktop Clean

+**CAUTION**: Never update programs without a plan
+- Programs must work well together, make notes about what you download and when
+- A new program or updated file might cause errors

+---

+## Paid Programs

+### Snag It from TechSmith

 ---

 ## For Computers using SchoolZone (all) or PowerTeacher

 ### Ensure JDK matches PowerTeacher Java Version
 - Currently 8u121, 20180613
 - See PowerTeacher (PowerSchool / Progress Module / Click Here to install)